pixelninja/media_library/README.markdown

 - Tag files with comma separated keywords, for use in filtering products
 - Combine with the Tiny MCE editor to create a filepicker option within image/media options

+## Developers

+To use tagging, the `tags.json` file needs to be writable.
+Make sure the file permissions and file ownership allow this.

 To use the media library within the TinyMCE editor, add this snippet to your TinyMCE javascript file within the init function:

 `